 Write an essay of between 3000-5000 words.
 (Word count should not include name, title, and references.)

-Submit the essay to the School in both paper printed format and in a Microsoft Word or Rich Text Format (RTF) file on a Compact Diskette (CD).
+Submit the essay to the School in both paper printed format and in a Microsoft Word or Rich Text Format (RTF) file on a Compact Diskette (CD) or USB Flash Drive.

 Format essay as follows: